 Obtain tactile measurements.
 Our software collects the measurements from all skin patches and prepares them for your application.
 Currently, we provide the measurements in Windows and Linux, as well as for ROS.

 Our postprocessing functions such as force calibration improve the overall quality of the tactile data collection.
-Additionally, magnetic interference and temperature drift can be removed by using our patented technology.

 Active Function (for uSPa 44)